apostrophecms/uploadfs/README.md

   https: true
 ```

-Also, if you are using a CDN such as cloudfront that automatically mirrors the contents of your S3 bucket, you can specify that CDN so that the `getUrl` method of `uploadfs` returns the CDN's URL rather than a direct URL to Amazon S3:
+Also, if you are using a CDN such as cloudfront that automatically mirrors the contents of your S3 bucket, you can specify that CDN so that the `getUrl` method of `uploadfs` returns the CDN's URL rather than a direct URL to Amazon S3 or Azure:

 ```javascript
   cdn: {